On the Diffusion of Test Smells in LLM-Generated Unit Tests: Experimental Setup

-In addition to LLM-generated tests, we created a combined dataset of human-written tests from SF110, Defects4J, and the Cat-LM benchmark~\cite{rao2023cat}, including 34,563 well-maintained Java projects (each with at least 10 stars), totaling 780,144 test cases (Table~\ref{tab:dataset-2}).
-The inclusion of human-written tests allows for a direct comparison with LLM-generated tests in terms of quality and test smells, ensuring a comprehensive evaluation of the techniques used in this study.
+In addition to LLM-generated tests, we created a combined dataset of human-written tests from SF110~\cite{fraser2014large}, Defects4J~\cite{just2014defects4j}, and the Cat-LM benchmark~\cite{rao2023cat}.
+Our dataset includes 34,635 well-maintained Java projects, with the vast majority (34,563) coming from the Cat-LM benchmark, complemented by 56 projects from SF110 and 16 from Defects4J (Table~\ref{tab:test-suite-summary}).
+The resulting corpus comprises 779,585 test cases, with Cat-LM contributing most significantly (776,847 tests), while SF110 and Defects4J provide 1,546 and 1,192 tests respectively.
+This comprehensive collection of human-written tests from diverse sources enables a robust comparison with LLM-generated tests, allowing us to systematically identify similarities and differences in test quality characteristics and smell patterns between human and AI-generated testing approaches.